3 reasons to love the Discover it Cash Back

 Compared to those cards, with more straightforward intro bonuses, the Discover it Cash Back requires more energy from the cardholder to earn a first-year bonus over $200.
 If you don’t want to go through the trouble, you should look for a card with a simpler welcome offer achievable with a spending goal.

-Another thing to consider is the length of its introductory APR offer isn’t as attractive as some other rewards cards.
-In fact, there are many cash back credit cards that give you 0 percent APR on purchases or balance transfers for 18 months or longer, such as the Citi® Double Cash Card (after that, the variable APR will be 17.74% to 27.74%).
+Another thing to consider is that the length of its introductory APR offer isn’t as attractive as some other rewards cards.
+In fact, there are many cash back credit cards that give you a 0 percent intro APR on purchases or balance transfers for 18 months or longer.
+For instance, the Citi® Double Cash Card offers a 0 percent intro APR period for 18 months on balance transfers (after that, the variable APR will be 18.49 percent to 28.49 percent).

 So if you have serious credit card debt that may take you longer than a few months to pay off (check out our balance transfer calculator to know exactly how long), we recommend looking into balance transfer credit cards instead.
 Some of those cards offer 0 percent APR for even longer than 18 months to give you more time to resolve your debt.